redpesk-common/canbus-binding/docs/3-Plugins.md

 # Generate your plugin

 To generate your plugin you'll have to use the canbus-generator.
-Once you have installed the generator and wrote your json mapping file, simply use CMake to do it automatically (see [next section](#build-and-install-your-plugin)) or execute this command:
+Once you have installed the generator and written your json mapping file, simply use CMake to do it automatically (see [next section](#build-and-install-your-plugin)) or execute this command: